 Assistant Professor of Anthropology

-I specialize in environmental anthropology, with an emphasis on household food security as it relates to national and global economic pressures.
-I conducted my dissertation research in Vietnam, where I studied differential livelihood vulnerability created by national economic reform in a small coastal village in the Mekong Delta.
+I specialize in environmental anthropology, with an emphasis on sustainable livelihoods and household food security.
+For a decade, I conducted research in Vietnam, where I studied differential livelihood vulnerability created by national economic reform in a small coastal village in the Mekong Delta.
 Using qualitative and quantitative field methods, I investigated the linkages between governmental policies encouraging shrimp aquaculture and access to the resources needed by members of the local community to construct viable and sustainable livelihoods.
-I have also conducted ethnographic research on private landowners’ decision making about conservation in the Southern Appalachian Mountains and tree ring analysis of the environmental history of western North Carolina.
-Most recently, I assisted a year-long research project concerned with food security, social capital, and mountain microclimates on the border of Uganda and Kenya.
+While at the University of Georgia, I worked with a team to understand private landowners’ decision making about conservation in the Southern Appalachian Mountains.
+I also assisted a year-long research project concerned with food security, social capital, and mountain microclimates on the border of Uganda and Kenya.

-In collaboration with a colleague in the Environmental Studies discipline here at Eckerd College, I am continuing my work on food security and socio-ecological resilience by studying subsistence fishers in Tampa Bay, an understudied and potentially vulnerable population.
-We are interested in the pressure this group of fishers puts on marine resources, communication of information between this population and policymakers, and the ways in which this group is physically, economically, and culturally marginalized.
-Sited locally, we have an exciting opportunity to conduct our research year round, training student research assistants and drawing on the expertise of community members
+In collaboration with a colleague in the Environmental Studies discipline here at Eckerd College, I am continuing my work on food security and socio-ecological resilience by studying from-shore fishing spaces around Tampa Bay and the communities of fishers who use these spaces.
+We are interested in to what extent these bridges, piers, sea walls, etc. can be considered “commons,” the social negotiations that define “commoners,” and what aspects of the physical and biological ecosystem coincide with successful “commoning” behaviors.
+Sited locally, we have an exciting opportunity to conduct our research year round, training student research interns and drawing on the expertise of our community members.

-2013 “Aquaculture and Debt: Undermining Sustainability in the Mekong Delta,” with H.A.
-Vu, in Growing Sustainable Communities: A Development Guide for Southeast Asia.
+- Fly, Jessie K. and Hong Anh Vu.
+2013.
+“Aquaculture and Debt: Undermining Sustainability in the Mekong Delta.”
+In Growing Sustainable Communities: A Development Guide of Southeast Asia, edited by Linda Brennan, Lukas Parker, Torgeir Aleti Watne, John Fien, Dong Trong Hue, and Mai Anh Doan, 36-50.
 Prahran, Australia: Tilde University Press.

-2012 “Coping with Golden Forests and Blue Revolutions: Livelihoods Vulnerability in the Mekong Delta, Vietnam,” Ph.D.
+- Fly, Jessie K. 2012.
+“Coping with Golden Forests and Blue Revolutions: Livelihoods Vulnerability in the Mekong Delta, Vietnam.”
+Ph.D.
 Dissertation, Department of Anthropology, University of Georgia.